mihajlostojkovic99/Real-estate-agency-website-using-MEAN-stack/README.md

 ### Authorisation
 Authorisation is implemeted within the CMS(Content Management System).
 Levels of access are: guest, registered user, agent and admin.
 Web pages are allowed only to a single category of users, and not allowed to other types.
 ### Technologies
 The web site is made using Angular framework with Express and NodeJS in the backend with the use of a noSQL MongoDB database.
-It is relatively responsive in design but I didn't implement a proper smartphone view.